-Our paper bridges the literatures on higher-order beliefs and learning efficiency.
+Our paper bridges the literatures on higher-order beliefs and the speed of learning.
 Within the former, we relate most closely to Cripps, Ely, Mailath, and Samuelson (2008), henceforth CEMS.
-Their main result establishes that, in the current setting (with finite states and signals), every information structure leads to common learning as the number of signal observations goes to infinity.
-We derive a simple learning efficiency index that characterizes the speed of common learning under each information structure.
+Their main result establishes that, in the current setting (with finite states and signals), every information structure leads to common learning as the number of signal observations goes to infinity.2 We derive a simple learning efficiency index that characterizes the speed of common learning under each information structure.
 Characterizing the speed of learning is also essential for our second contribution of comparing how different information structures affect equilibrium outcomes after a large but finite number of signal draws.
-As we discuss (Remark 2), our proof uses Markov chain arguments that are related to CEMS' approach, but is based on a different construction.
+As we discuss (Remark 2), our proof of Theorem 1 uses Markov chain arguments that are related to CEMS' approach, but is based on a different construction.